About the Journal

 All articles of the Journal of Modern Materials will be Published with CrossMark logo to maintain the publication record.
 CrossMark logo may not be active in Galley Proof version.
 Click here to view AIJR publisher policy for CrossMark.

-Journal HistoryThis Journal has been launched with title "International Journal of Materials" in February 2016 by AIJR Publisher (India) and scheduled to publish its first issue in July 2016.
-In May 2016, its title has been changed to "Journal of Modern Materials" and all publication scheduled to publish in July 2016 with title Journal of Modern Materials.
-The title of this Journal is registered in CrossRef with doi 10.21467/jmm.
+Journal HistoryThis Journal has been launched with the title "International Journal of Materials" in February 2016 by AIJR Publisher (India) and scheduled to publish its first issue in July 2016.
+In May 2016, its title has been changed to "Journal of Modern Materials" and all publications scheduled to publish in July 2016 with the title Journal of Modern Materials.
+The title of this Journal is registered in CrossRef with DOI 10.21467/jmm.
 ISSN of this journal is 2456-4834 (Online).

 Journal of Modern Materials (ISSN: 2456-4834) is published by AIJR Publisher; An Open Access Online Journal Publisher (India).
-Click here to visit at publisher homepage.
+Click here to visit at publisher's homepage.